tonyyxliu/CUHKSZ-CSC4005/project4/README.md

 ### File Structure to Submit on BlackBoard

-Do not upload build file and dataset.
+Do not upload build file, bash file and dataset.

+Only Code and Report Needed!

 ```bash
 <Your StudentID>.pdf  # Report